-The reinforcement and planting of hedges offers many opportunities for local fauna including birds and insects, such as shelter and foraging areas.
+The reinforcement and planting of hedges along the site boundaries, within the site and along one of the footpaths offers many opportunities for local fauna including birds and insects, such as shelter and foraging areas.
 The fencing is necessary to prevent theft and destruction of the solar panels as much as possible and is a requirement of the solar park’s insurance company.

 Example of deer fence